-With limited food or water service anywhere, we retire to the van to quickly take in some bottled water from the hotel and cheese and crackers from the Air China lounge at SFO (San Francisco International) that we fortunately kept before departing for Chengdu.
+As lunch closes in, and with limited food or water service anywhere, we retire to the van to quickly take in some bottled water from the hotel and cheese and crackers from the Air China lounge at SFO (San Francisco International Airport) that we fortunately kept before departing for Chengdu.
 There are no bathroom facilities.
 Luckily, it is hot and we have sweated out all the water we took in, so there is no need for bathroom breaks.

-We enter the city of 510,000 and park our car in the downtown area.
+We enter the city 510,000 person strong city of Mianzhu at 1:15 p.m. and park our car in the downtown area.
 Immediately, a bunch of locals gather around our car and start to yell at us.
 There is a lot of confusion.
 Our trusted local partner, Rocky Ng, calmly takes care of the situation.
-This part of China has many minority groups and the people in this area are different from those in Chengdu.
-They are smaller and their dialect is heavy.
+This part of China has many minority groups, and the people in this area are different from those in Chengdu.
+They are generally smaller in stature and their dialect is heavy.
 Our translator is having a hard time communicating with them.
 We learn that there are over 10,000 deaths here and 7000 buried alive 20 km north of this city.

 We visit a school called the Experimental School.
 We speak with a girl who was a student at this school.
 Her English is good and she tells us how she ran out from the school when the earthquake started.
 At the front entrance of the large structure, concrete columns almost “exploded” where the highest bending stresses occurred.
 This building would have collapsed completely if the shaking had lasted a bit longer.
 The failed columns clearly show that there is inadequate horizontal tie reinforcement (confinement)… Same old story: non ductile concrete.
 We leave the building quickly.